 This specific model is an easy-to-use heated diode detector, which we love.
 A heated diode works by taking in a sample of air and heating it.
 The molecules break apart, and the sensor will detect what ions are in the air.
 This process is very accurate.

 One of the best selling points of this refrigerant freon detector is its portability.
-It comes with a rechargeable battery which lasts up to 15 hours, and it comes with both a wall and a car charger!
+It comes with a rechargeable battery that lasts up to 18 hours, and it comes with both a wall and a car charger!
 This makes it easy to charge it between jobs and on the go.

 A Fieldpiece Heated Diode purchase includes a carrying case, and the tool comes with a handy magnet on the back of the sensor so you can place it directly on the air conditioning unit during use!
 Additionally, it comes with a filter on the instrument that blocks all water and humidity from entering the sensor, which keeps it protected and lengthens the sensor life.